shukai1997/HierVS/README.md

 >
 > In the CarsiDock molecular docking pipeline, a known issue in specific versions of RDKit can, on rare occasions, cause a segmentation fault during the generation of initial molecular conformations.
 This may lead to unexpected termination of the screening task.
 >
 > **Recommended Solution**: If you encounter this error, please switch the Docker image to **`hier_vs:v9b`**.
 This version contains an upgraded RDKit installation that specifically resolves this stability issue.
+Prior to use, first download and deploy the image using wget https://huggingface.co/gushukai/HierVS/resolve/main/hier_vs_v9b.tar and docker load -i hier_vs_v9b.tar.
 >
 > ⚠️ **Key Change**: `hier_vs:v9` → **`hier_vs:v9b`**